Managing asbestos in schools

 • Teachers

-The Health and Safety at Work (Asbestos) Regulations 2016 place a requirement on a Person Conducting a Business or Undertaking (PCBU), such as schools, to ensure, so far as is reasonably practicable, that all asbestos in schools is identified and if so, any risks arising from the asbestos are managed to eliminate or minimise exposure.
+The Health and Safety at Work (Asbestos) Regulations 2016 place a requirement on a person conducting a business or undertaking (PCBU) to ensure, so far as is reasonably practicable, that all asbestos in schools is identified.
+If identified, any risks arising from the asbestos must be managed to eliminate or minimise exposure.

-As the PCBU in control of the workplace (school), Boards, Proprietors and School Principals have a responsibility for managing asbestos in their schools.
+As the PCBU in control of the workplace school boards, principals and proprietors have a responsibility for managing asbestos.

-The following steps should be followed by schools on a day-to-day basis.
+The following steps should be followed by schools.
 Identifying any potential asbestos is the first step to managing exposure risk.

 5. Monitor the condition of the asbestos.